berke1337/firewallmy.systems/README.md

 To run the example above, you would access http://firewallmy.systems/iptables/t22/t80/u5000, although you could use commas or any other non-number character to seperate portspecs.

+## Contribution Guide

+For BERKE1337 members:

+1. make a feature branch: `git checkout -b $USER/add-windows-firewall`
+1. make your changes in the branch
+1. test your changes in both the web interface and via the command-line tool.
+   All the firewalls should produce valid `sh` scripts.
+1. submit a pull request for review

+For others:
+As above, except fork the repo on github.

+### Adding or changing a firewall

+Each different firewall is implemented as a single class in /firewalls, inheriting from BaseFirewall.
+Each firewall must implement the following methods:

+- `header() -> String` - returns a bash script (as a string) that is inserted above any port-specific firewall commands.
+This script should print helpful information to the console, back up the current firewall configuration, and do any other preparation such as insert default good settings.
+- `buildTcp(port :: Number) -> String` - returns a string containing the
+  firewall command to open the given port for TCP.
+- `buildUdp(port :: Number) -> String` - returns a string containing the
+  firewall command to open the given port for UDP.

+You can also implement `footer() -> String` to provide a close to your script.

+After you add a new firewall class, be sure to put it into firewall/index.js with a good friendly name so it can be used!